Updated: August 19, 2022

 When it comes to weight loss, you may think you're doing everything right.
 But despite your best attempts, nothing seems to be changing, and reaching your goal is starting to feel like an elusive dream.
 You are not alone.

-In our sleep-deprived society, weight gain appears to be more the norm rather than the exception, as more than two out of three Americans are considered overweight or obese.1 This is because sleep and weight loss are intricately tied to many different hormonal and metabolic processes.
+In our sleep-deprived society, weight gain appears to be more the rule than the exception.
+Nearly one out of three Americans are considered overweight or obese.1 These are not unrelated.
+Sleep and weight loss are intricately tied to the same hormonal and metabolic processes.
 The amount of sleep you get impacts those processes and how your metabolism functions.
 The National Sleep Foundation recommends that adults aim to get between 7-9 hours a night.2

 Studies indicate there is a link between insufficient sleep and weight gain in adults.3 Individuals who are sleep deprived, or who suffer from sleep disorders such as obstructive sleep apnea, can experience a misalignment in their circadian rhythm.4 Your circadian rhythm is your 24-hour internal clock that controls your cycle of sleep and wakefulness.

 When your circadian rhythm is out of whack, and you are low on sleep, metabolic processes inside your body can be disrupted.
 This is because during sleep, all your cells undergo a critical process of regeneration, and your hormonal systems take that time to regroup.5 If you skimp on rest, or get poor sleep, your cells don’t have the time they need to recover and your hormones may go askew.